Darnell Sweeney: Los Angeles Dodgers

-The Los Angeles Dodgers selected Sweeney in the 13th round of the 2012 MLB draft.
-In 2012 with the Ogden Raptors of the Pioneer League he hit .303, stole 10 bags in 16 games.
+The Los Angeles Dodgers selected Sweeney in the 13th round, with the 416th overall pick, of the 2012 MLB draft.
+In 2012 with the Ogden Raptors of the Pioneer League he hit .303 and stole 10 bases in 16 games.
 On July 8, 2012, he was called up to the Great Lakes Loons of the Midwest League.
-There he hit .291, 23 RBI, 5 HR and stole 17 bases in only 51 games.
-In 2013 with the Rancho Cucamonga Quakes of the California League, he hit .275 in 134 games with 11 homers, 75 RBI and 48 steals.
-He was promoted to the Double-A Chattanooga Lookouts for 2014.
+There, Sweeney hit .291 with 23 RBI, 5 home runs and 17 17 stolen bases over 51 games.
+In 2013 with the Rancho Cucamonga Quakes of the California League, he hit .275 in 134 games with 11 home runs, 75 RBI and 48 stolen bases.
+Sweeney was promoted to the Double-A Chattanooga Lookouts for the 2014 season.
 He was selected to the mid-season Southern League All-Star Game.
 In 132 games, he hit .288 with 14 homers and 57 RBI.
 After the season, he played with the Glendale Desert Dogs in the Arizona Fall League and was selected to the AFL Top Prospects List.
-The Dodgers invited him to attend major league spring training in 2015.
+The Dodgers invited Sweeney to attend major league spring training in 2015.
 He was assigned to the Triple-A Oklahoma City Dodgers and selected to the mid-season all-star team.

 Philadelphia Phillies

-On August 19, 2015, Sweeney and fellow minor leaguer John Richy were traded to the Philadelphia Phillies for Chase Utley.
+On August 19, 2015, Sweeney and fellow minor leaguer John Richy were traded to the Philadelphia Phillies in exchange for Chase Utley.
 The Phillies immediately added Sweeney to the major league roster.
 He made his MLB debut August 20 as a pinch hitter.
 His first major league hit – a home run – came on August 22 in Miami against the Marlins.

-Return to the Dodgers
+Los Angeles Dodgers (second stint)

 On November 11, 2016, he was traded back to the Dodgers (along with Darin Ruf) in exchange for Howie Kendrick and was assigned to Oklahoma City to begin the season.
-In 2017, in 38 games, he hit .227.
+In 38 games for Oklahoma City in 2017, he slashed .227/.290/.412 with four home runs and 15 RBI.

 Cincinnati Reds

-Sweeney was traded to the Cincinnati Reds on May 27, 2017, for future considerations.
-He was released on March 31, 2018.
+On May 27, 2017, Sweeney was traded to the Cincinnati Reds in exchange for future considerations.
+He played in 81 games for the Triple–A Louisville Bats, slashing .281/.355/.420 with seven home runs, 29 RBI, 11 RBI.
+Sweeney was released by the Reds organization on March 31, 2018.

 Toronto Blue Jays

 On April 3, 2018, Sweeney signed a minor league contract with the Toronto Blue Jays, and was assigned to the Triple-A Buffalo Bisons.
-He was called up by the Blue Jays on June 29 to replace Steve Pearce who had been traded to the Boston Red Sox.
+He was called up by the Blue Jays on June 29 to replace Steve Pearce, who had been traded to the Boston Red Sox.
 He was outrighted to Triple-A on July 5, 2018.
 Sweeney was recalled by the Blue Jays on July 31, and designated for assignment on August 2.
 He elected free agency on October 2.

 Kansas City T-Bones

-On February 12, 2019, Sweeney signed with the Kansas City T-Bones of the independent American Association.
+On February 12, 2019, Sweeney signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
+In 23 games for Kansas City, he hit .288/.430/.538 with four home runs, nine RBI and six stolen bases.